British Airways Logo

 British Airways Logo 1984-1997

 The second version of the logo appeared in 1984.
 It was designed by the American firm Landor Associates, which caused a mixed reaction in British society due to the unspoken ban on cooperation with foreign design agencies.
-The name of the airline was written in one line and in capital dark gray letters.
+The airline’s name was written in one line in capital dark gray letters.
 At the same time, the first “B” and “A” were slightly higher.

-Below the inscription appeared a long red line curved in the shape of an arrow.
-It seemed to emphasize the pedantry and disdainful superiority of the British.
+Below the inscription appeared a long red line curved like an arrow.
+It seemed to emphasize the British’s pedantry and disdainful superiority.
 The new logo was supposed to reflect BA’s corporate culture and confirm the company’s supremacy.

 1997 – 2008